alipiry/nextjs-firebase-auth-template/README.md

 });
 ```

-The `useSSR` hook will handle retrieving the token from the request as well as refreshing it if
+The `useSSR` hook will handle retrieving the token from the request object as well as refreshing it if
-need be before calling the user-defined callback.
+need be before calling the given callback.

 ### Extending

-You can extend the behaviour of `useSSR` and provide more scenario-specific functionality.
+You can extend the behaviour of `useSSR` to enable more scenario-specific functionality.
 For
 instance, you may have data (e.g. none-firebase user record) that must be fetched before each page load.

 ```tsx